 Khanna was particularly impressed with her professors at the Barney School.
 I had a chance to study with professors from Harvard as part of a weekend program, Khanna says.
 When I returned, I realized that my teachers at the University of Hartford were better than the professors at Harvard.
 The personal attention they give you, and their level of commitment are truly amazing.

 Although she graduated in 2004, Khanna is still actively involved with the University.
-She is chair of Beta Gamma Sigma, an international honor society for business students.
-She is also working with David Pines, associate professor of civil and environmental engineering, to bring a clean, sustainable water supply to residents of Abheypur, India, a village about 30 miles south of New Delhi.
+She wasb the chair of Beta Gamma Sigma, an international honor society for business students.
+She gave the keynote address at Beta Gamma Sigma's 2014 Induction Ceremony and was the chapter honoree.
+She had also worked with David Pines, associate professor of civil and environmental engineering, to bring a clean, sustainable water supply to residents of Abheypur, India, a village about 30 miles south of New Delhi.

-The University of Hartford has been a wonderful chapter in the book of my life, and there are still great stories to be written.
+The University of Hartford has been a wonderful chapter in the book of my life, and there are still great stories to be written, said Khanna.